 Category Added in a WPeMatico Campaign

-Welcome to episode 105 of Holly Jolly X’masu!
-In this episode, I talk about Akiko’s 2007 album, “A White Album.”
+Welcome to episode 132 of Holly Jolly X’masu!
+In this New Year’s Eve bonus episode, I talk about the 1979 album, “Christmas Carol With Go Go,” by Korean guitarist Ra Eum Pa.

 As always, any feedback on this episode would be appreciated.
 If have any suggestions, or if you’d like to recommend a song or album for a future episode, drop me a line and let me know.